EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

    * The remainining bytes encode the ciphertext.

-A possible alternative configuration for the encoding of the Object-Security option is discussed in {{sec-no-source-auth}}.
+{{sec-no-source-auth}} discusses a possible alternative configuration of the Object-Security option, to avoid the usage of digital signatures and provide only group authentication of secure CoAP messages.
 However, its usage is NOT RECOMMENDED by this specification.

+{{sec-unicast-with-signature}} discusses a possible alternative configuration of the Object-Security option, to include digital signatures in OSCOAP messages exchanged between two endpoints engaging pure unicast communication.

 # Message Processing # {#mess-processing}